amaan3110/Scatch/readme.md

 - Add, delete, and view products
 - Add products to cart and place orders
 - User dashboard to manage account, cart, and order history
+- Email notifications on successful registration and order confirmation

 ## Prerequisites